DoctorLogicProduct/DoctorLogicProduct.github.io/_posts/2022-10-14-medical-practice-growth-strategies.md

 At the same time, some practices saw rising net patient revenues.
 These healthcare providers capitalized on increasing patient volumes to counter the effect of higher operating costs, inflation, and a tightening labor market.

-Taking full advantage of the increasing number of patients requires the implementation of medical practice growth strategies.
+Taking full advantage of the increasing number of patients requires implementing medical practice growth strategies.
 These approaches fall into two categories: growth through existing patients and growth through new patients.

 Before implementing the above strategies, it's essential to understand how the consumerization of healthcare reflects on your medical practice marketing plans.
 Let's take a closer look.